PPC Campaign Management: The Definitive Guide

 SHARE YOUR PROJECT

-5 Bonus Steps To Fine-Tune Your Pay Per Click Campaign Management
+5 Bonus Tips To Fine-Tune Your PPC Campaign Management

-Having gone through the essentials of PPC management, take these additional steps to make most of your paid ad campaigns.
+Having gone through the essentials of PPC management, here are some additional steps to make the most of your paid ad campaigns:

 1. Optimize Your Targeting

-Keywords and audience targeting are the main targeting options for search campaigns, while display network campaigns offer a lot more targeting options (including placement targeting).
+In PPC campaign management, you have many targeting options based on your campaign type (search, display network, video, etc.) For instance, keywords and audience targeting are the main targeting options for search campaigns, while display network campaigns offer a lot more targeting options, including placement targeting.

-• Placement targeting: It lets you select the platforms and types of websites where you want your ads to be shown.
-You can select websites from a specific industry.
+• Placement targeting: This lets you select the platforms and types of websites where you want your ads to appear.
+You can choose websites from a specific industry or category.

-• Audience targeting: It lets you select who you want to show your ads to, based on their demographics, location, behavior patterns, specific interests, devices they use, language and more (available for Google Display Network ads).
+• Audience targeting: This lets you select who you want to show your ads to, based on their demographics, location, behavior patterns, specific interests, devices they use, language, and more.
+This option is available for Google Display Network ads.

-• Contextual targeting: It is essentially keywords-based targeting and is applicable for all types of PPC campaigns.
-It is the primary targeting option for search campaigns (your ads are displayed only to people who search for specific keywords).
+• Contextual targeting: It is essentially keywords-based targeting and applies to all types of PPC campaigns.
+It is the primary targeting option for search campaigns wherein your ads are displayed to people who search for specific keywords.

-Basically, you need to determine which keywords give you the most profitable conversions and how much you can afford to pay while making a profit.
+Additionally, you need to continuously adjust your bids based on your campaign performance.
+Some keywords may perform better than others, so you need to determine which keywords provide the most profitable conversions and how much you can afford to pay while still making a profit.
 This depends on factors like:

 • Your customer lifetime value